michaeljsteel/NumBAT/docs/source/install.rst

 You won't be able to make changes to the Fortran finite element code.
 (For most people, this is completely fine.)
 The installer is not updated as frequently as the main source tree.

+**Note: the pre-built installer will only work with Python version 3.13.
+If you do not have this version installed, please follow the instructions for installing Python earlier in this section.  **

 We will actually run two installers: one for the free GMsh mesh generation tool, and one for |NUMBAT| itself.

 #.
 Choose a location for the base directory for building |NUMBAT| and supporting libraries,